Dr. Marina Potapova: Curator

 In cooperation with scientists from the Russian Academy of Sciences we study diatoms of the North-Eastern Asia.
 So far, we collected diatoms from Kamchatka, Commander Islands, and the Magadan District.
 Our collections provide an essential baseline for biogeographic studies and for studying the impacts of climate change in the North.
 This research is supported by the Trust for Mutual Understanding for collaborative research on ecosystem monitoring in the Russian North-East.

-Alys is organizing Herbarium holdings, works on the new Herbarium database, and on the New Species File.
+Chelsea is organizing Herbarium holdings, works on the Herbarium database of slides and material, and on the Diatom New Taxon File database.